 Since you are on our website, we hope many of your questions will be answered here.
-We also currently publish a McMillan newsletter three to four times a year.
+We also currently publish a McMillan newsletter twice a year.
 You can contact the town clerk at (715-389-1338) or any town board member regarding any concerns or to gain information regarding the specific areas for which the board member may be responsible.
 See the contact information section.

 Voting takes place at the McMillan Town Hall (113904 Elm Tree Road) at the intersection of Galvin Avenue and Elm Street, (one mile east of Hwy.
 E on Elm Tree Road or two miles north of Hwy.
 97 on Galvin to Elm Tree Road) You will see the town hall on the north (left) side of Elm Tree Road.
 The other buildings in the area are the fire department, south of Elm Tree Road and the highway department garage north of the town hall.

-Tax payments can be made to the Town Treasurer, Donna Siltala, at the McMillan Town Hall until January 30 during the following hours:
+Tax payments can be made to the Town Treasurer, Donna Siltala, at the McMillan Clerk’s office (in the garage) until January 30.
+The days and times will be posted each year.

 Payments may also be mailed to: